Overwatered Hydrangea: How To Identify, Treat and Prevent It

 When a plant is overwatered, the roots cannot take up water from the soil.

-As a result, the plant’s leaves will turn brown and drop off because they are not getting the water they need.
+As a result, the plant’s leaves will turn brown and drop off because it is not getting the water it needs.

 4. Soggy Soil